 - A lack of managers and leaders onsite

-Workers in assisted living and supportive living have indicated the following as the top education and training priorities:
+Workers in assisted living and independent living have indicated the following as the top education and training priorities:

 - Infection prevention and control